isael-requena/Web-School/README.md

 # Web-School
-A website where you can manage your tasks and share
+A website where you can manage your homeworks and share